 Create your own payments offering with Stripe Connect

-Stripe offers an all-in-one solution for online payments, point-of-sale payments, platform money movement, and fast payouts.
-With Stripe Connect, you can quickly launch a payments service, collect a portion of each transaction, and customize payments pricing for your customers.
+Stripe offers an all-in-one solution for online payments, point of sale payments, platform money movement and fast payouts.
+With Stripe Connect, you can quickly launch a payments service, collect a portion of each transaction, and customise payments pricing for your customers.

-You can also monetize a variety of products, such as invoicing, subscription billing, or in-person payments—all from one unified integration.
+You can also monetise a variety of products, such as invoicing, subscription billing, or in-person payments – all from one unified integration.
 Offering these services allows you to make your platform more compelling for your customers and process more total volume on your platform, which will increase your revenue.

-Make your payments service more successful by joining the Stripe Partner Program
+Make your payments service more successful by joining the Stripe Partner Programme

-Our partners build technology and software to bring more businesses online, enable new types of businesses, and help them work more effectively.
-We’ve designed the Stripe Partner Ecosystem to help accelerate and amplify your impact.
+Our partners build technology and software to bring more businesses online, enable new types of businesses and help them work more effectively.
+We've designed a partner programme to help accelerate and amplify your impact.

-The Stripe Partner Ecosystem includes a marketing toolkit that contains resources to help with your marketing and sales efforts.
-You’ll get access to:
+The Stripe Partner Programme includes a marketing toolkit that contains resources to help with your marketing and sales efforts.
+You'll get access to:

 To help you get the most out of the marketing toolkit, Stripe also includes a brand guide with examples of how to use these resources and where to find brand assets and product images.

 We hope this guide gave you a high-level overview of how to market and sell your payments offering, and how Stripe can help.